 Each class has a base, but rooms will be shared for lessons, i.e. rooms will be allocated according to suitability for each lesson.
+You must therefore ensure your classroom is kept tidy.

 There is a library with desks in the first cabin outside reception.
 When available, this can be used during study periods or after school for project work, essays etc. You must not chat, play music or disturb others working in this room.
 Teachers may sometimes also use this room for 1:1 lessons.